 Increase in attacks:

-Dr. Tom Smith, an expert on human-to-polar-bear conflicts, says when in polar-bear country, you can avoid negative outcomes by taking a few simple precautions:
+Dr. Tom Smith, an expert on human-polar bear conflicts, says when in polar bear country, you can avoid negative outcomes by taking a few simple precautions:

 Minimize attractants (items with strong odors, including food and some chemicals).